-- Elimination removing the hazard or hazardous work practice from the mine; - Substitution replacing a hazard or hazardous work practice with a less hazardous one; - Isolation stopping persons from interacting with the hazard eg guarding, remote handling; - Engineering Control this may include changes to tools or equipment, providing guarding to machinery or equipment. - Administrative Control includes introducing work practices that reduce the risk.
-This could include limiting the amount of time a person is exposed to a particular hazard; and - Personal Protective Equipment should be considered only when other control measures are not suitable or to increase protection.
+- Elimination removing the hazard or hazardous work practice from the mine.
+This is the most effective control measure; - Substitution replacing a hazard or hazardous work practice with a less hazardous one; - Isolation stopping persons from interacting with the hazard eg machine guarding, remote handling; - Engineering Control if the hazard cannot be removed, replaced or isolated, an engineering control is the next preferred measure.
+This may include changes to tools or equipment, providing guarding to machinery or equipment.

+Hierarchy of control?

+Administrative Control - includes introducing work practices that reduce the risk.
+This could include limiting the amount of time a person is exposed to a particular hazard; and

+Personal Protective Equipment - should be considered only when other control measures are not suitable or to increase protection.